mkyleUD/Caviness-HPC-Shell/_episodes/00-hpc-intro.md

 * **Efficiency.** Many HPC systems operate a pool of resources that are drawn on by a many users.
   In most cases when the pool is large and diverse enough the resources on the system are used almost constantly.
-* **Cost.** Bulk purchasing and government funding mean that the cost to the research community for using these systems in significantly less that it would be otherwise.
+* **Cost.** Bulk purchasing and government funding means that the cost to the research community for using these systems is significantly less than it would be otherwise.
 * **Convenience.** Maybe your calculations just take a long time to run or are otherwise inconvenient to run on your personal computer.
 There's no need to tie up your own computer for hours when you can use someone else's instead.